Address Climate Change

 We have selected GHG emissions as a climate change-related assessment metric.
 The table below shows actual GHG emissions over the last three years.

-In FY2023, we have newly set a carbon neutrality target by 2030 as part of our reduction goals for Scope 1 and Scope 2 emissions.
-In addition to embarking on various initiatives to achieve these targets, we will continue to comprehensively consider the establishment of Scope 3 reduction targets, taking into account a variety of internal and external factors.
+We have set a carbon neutrality target by 2030 as part of our reduction goals for Scope 1 and Scope 2 emissions.
+In addition to embarking on various initiatives to achieve these targets, we continue to comprehensively consider the establishment of Scope 3 reduction targets, taking into account a variety of internal and external factors.

 Scope 1 t-CO2 0 0 0